flutter/packages/packages/shared_preferences/shared_preferences/README.md

 not originally stored by the `SharedPreferences`, initializing `SharedPreferences` may fail if any of the values are of types that are not supported by `SharedPreferences`.

+On iOS/macOS if UserDefaults include Date type objects, they are converted into timestamps.

 If you decide to remove the prefix entirely, you can still access previously created preferences by manually adding the previous prefix `flutter.` to the beginning of the preference key.